DanMillerM2/UnstableSlopes/Coregistration.md

 These show a minor increase with tree height at low gradients, but little variation with tree height with increasing gradient.
-For now I am saving incorporation of canopy height into our calculation of LoD for the next iteration of program align.
+For now I am saving incorporation of canopy height into our calculation of LoD for the next iteration of program Align.

 We are using the LoD defined by these graphs to identify “stable” locations where elevations have probably not changed between the 2006